Menthol

 Health Effects

-Marketing menthol as being “smoother” than non-menthol products may have contributed to more than 19.5 million people being current menthol cigarette smokers.
+Marketing menthol as being “smoother” than non-menthol products may have contributed to more than 19.5 million people being current menthol cigarettes smokers.

-FDA and CDC warn that menthol tobacco use is more addictive and harder to quit than non-menthol tobacco products.
+The FDA and CDC warn against menthol tobacco use, as it is more addictive and harder to quit than non-menthol tobacco products.

-Using tobacco products, including those with menthol, contributes to many health problems in every part of the body including affecting fertility in both men and women, bone and teeth health, diabetes, heart disease, and cancer.
+Using tobacco products, including those with menthol, contributes to many health throughout the body, including fertility issues in both men and women, bone and teeth health, diabetes, heart disease, and cancer in just about every part of the body.

-According to the Centers for Disease Control, smoking is linked to about 80% to 90% of lung cancer deaths.
+According to the CDC, smoking is linked to about 80% to 90% of lung cancer deaths.

 Who Uses Menthol